DETAILED ACTION

 wherein the compliance device is configured to store data associated with input detected by the sensor at the first time and the second time (via RAM 224, see par 52), the compliance device comprising a transceiver or a light emitter (par 55 discloses the use of infrared or optical transmission).

-Kassayan teaches the attachment of an electronic device (64) used in combination with an orthodontic appliance (60) wherein the electronic device is configured to be bonded directly to a tooth of the patient (see figures 6A-B and par 95) for the purpose of allowing the electronic to be replaced when needed (par 95).
+Kassayan teaches the attachment of an electronic device (64) separately used in combination with an orthodontic appliance (60) wherein the electronic device is configured to be bonded directly to a tooth of the patient (see figures 6A-B and par 95) for the purpose of allowing the electronic to be replaced when needed (par 95).

-Therefore, it would be obvious to one of ordinary skill in the art, before the effective filing date of the claimed invention, to modify Rahman to have the compliance device which is adjacent to the tooth be configured to be bonded directly to a tooth of a patient as taught by Kassayan for the purpose of allowing a modular configuration between the compliance device and an orthodontic appliance to allow replacement of the compliance device when needed.
+Therefore, it would be obvious to one of ordinary skill in the art, before the effective filing date of the claimed invention, to modify Rahman to have the compliance device which is used in combination with the appliance and adjacent to the tooth surface be separate from the appliance such that it is configured to be bonded directly to a tooth of a patient as taught by Kassayan for the purpose of allowing a modular configuration between the compliance device and an orthodontic appliance to allow replacement of the compliance device when needed.

 Allowable Subject Matter

-Claims 4-17, 31-33, and 35-46 allowed.
+Claims 4-17 and 29-46 allowed.

 The following is a statement of reasons for the indication of allowable subject matter: See office action mailed 8/1/2025 for detailed reason of allowance for claim 4.
-Claims 5-17 and 31-32 are indicated allowable based on claim dependency on claim 4.
+Claims 5-17 and 29-32 are indicated allowable based on claim dependency on claim 4.

 Response to Arguments